dart-lang/site-www/src/tools/linter-rules.md

 {{site.alert.end}}

-To avoid the need to individually select compatible linter rules, **consider starting with one of many pre-packaged linter rule sets:**
+To avoid the need to individually select compatible linter rules, consider starting with a linter rule set, which the following packages provide:

 [lints]({{site.pub-pkg}}/lints)
 : The official selections of lints that the Dart team encourages using.